NargizAghayeva/Federated-Authentication-in-Cloud-Environment/README.md

-#  OpenStack + Keycloak Federated Authentication (OIDC WebSSO with HAProxy TLS)
+#  OpenStack + Keycloak Federated Authentication

 This repository provides a complete, modular, and production-capable setup guide for **federating OpenStack with Keycloak** using **OpenID Connect (OIDC)** and enabling **secure WebSSO login** via Horizon.
 TLS is terminated using **HAProxy**, built into the Kolla Ansible architecture.